pyvisa/pyvisa/docs/architecture.rst

 The `VisaLibrary` does the low-level calls.
 In the default NI Backend, levels 1 and 2 are implemented in the same package called `ctwrapper` (which stands for ctypes wrapper).
-This package is included in PyVISA
+This package is included in PyVISA.

-But other backends can be used just by passing the name of the backend to `ResourceManager` after the `@` symbol.
+Other backends can be used just by passing the name of the backend to `ResourceManager` after the `@` symbol.
 See more information in :ref:`backends`.